guardian/facebook-web-clients/authorizer.md

 authorizer.onConnected
 ----------------

 A promise like object which is resolved once the user is logged in and fully auth'd the Guardian app.

-It gives you a reference to the FB object.
+It passes the callback a reference to the FB object and the FB authResponse JSON.

+The FB auth response has the following fields:

+* accessToken: '...',
+* expiresIn:'...',
+* signedRequest:'...',
+* userID:'...'

 ```
 authorizer.login();